WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 The number of robots in state n will increase in time due to transitions to state n from other states, and it will decrease in time due to the transitions from state n to other states.
 Rate Equations are deterministic.
 In stochastic systems, however, they describe the dynamics of average quantities.
 In a small system, the experiment may be repeated many times to average out the effect of fluctuations. (p.5)

 ### **Model construction:¨**
 To facilitate the analysis, we begin by drawing the macroscopic state diagram of the system.
-"The collective behavior of the swarm is captured by an FSA that is functionally identical to the individual robot FSA, except that each state of the automaton now represents the number of robots executing that action". (p.5)
+"The collective behaviour of the swarm is captured by an FSA that is functionally identical to the individual robot FSA, except that each state of the automaton now represents the number of robots executing that action". (p.5)

-Considering several related actions or behaviors as a single state.
+Considering several related actions or behaviours as a single state.
 For example, we may take the searching state of robots to consist of the actions wander in the arena, detect objects and avoid obstacles.
-We are often interested in the minimal model that captures the important behavior of the system. (p.5)
+We are often interested in the minimal model that captures the important behaviour of the system. (p.5)

 Each state in the automaton becomes a dynamic variable `Nn(t)`, with its own Rate Equation.
 Every transition will be accounted for by a term in the equation: a positive term for the incident `(W(n|n)Nn)` arrows and negative term for the outgoing `(W(n|n)Nn)` arrows.
 The transition is triggered by some stimulus — be it another robot in a particular state, an object to be picked up, etc. In order to compute the transition rates, we assume, for simplicity, that robots and stimuli are uniformly distributed.
 The transition rates then have the following form: `W(n|n) ≈ M`, where M is the environmental stimulus encountered.
 The transition rates can be calculated from first principles, or left as parameters of the model. (p.5)